zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Checks whether a given IP address belongs to a local interface.

-   :ip: The IP address to check.
+   :param ip: The IP address to check.

    :returns: True if *ip* belongs to a local interface.